jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 <!-- TODO: Link to Drunkest Dungeon? -->

-In my first ever competition, we successfully submitted a game fashioned with art, music, visual & sound effects, as well as actual gameplay and system mechanics.
+In my first ever competition, we successfully submitted a game fashioned with art, music, level design, visual & sound effects, as well as actual gameplay and system mechanics.
 While our placement wasn’t stellar, I could’ve cared less.

 It was safe to say <i>I was hooked</i>.